AnubisKB/yams/README.md

 YAMS - Yet Another Messaging Service

 Goals:
- - Meet the expectations of the exercise using Go
+ - Demonstrate various development compantancies
+    - REST-based API methods
- - Demonstrate the High-Confidence/Low-Risk value using proper ATDD/TDD techniques
+    - High-Confidence/Low-Risk value using proper ATDD/TDD techniques
-    - Demonstrate the use of executable Acceptance Tests to drive system behavioral test driving/coverage (Business Motivated)
+        - Use of executable Acceptance Tests to drive system behavioral test driving/coverage (Business Motivated)
-    - Demonstrate the use of Unit Tests to drive development of quality and testable design (Engineering Motivated)
+        - Use of Unit Tests to drive development of quality and testable design (Engineering Motivated)

 Points of Note:
  - This solution is intended to demonstrate a 'Minimally Viable Product'